-3 credit hours......Fall
+3 credit hours Fall

 This course introduces students to the field of the American criminal justice system through the examination of police, courts, and corrections.
 It includes a review of historical data, statistical information, and evaluation of criminal justice system policies, procedures, and trends.
 Students learn the terminology of the field, gain an awareness of the methods of inquiry used in the field, and examine attitudes and values regarding crime and responses to crime.
+This course is aligned with NPRC Career Services Outcomes.